HashimAlHasani/React-Notes/README.md

 - In `App.tsx` we removed unused stuff and removed everything inside the `<div className="APP>...</div>`
 - We removed all of the css in `App.css` and `index.css`

+- The Apollo Client is a powerful and flexible GraphQL client library for building JavaScript applications.

 - Now we can our packages that we need by typing into the terminal:
 ```
 npm install @apollo/client graphql